 - Independently conduct experiments using biochemistry, molecular biology, and pharmacologic approaches and methods

 To be considered for this position, you must minimally meet the knowledge, skills, and abilities listed below:

 - Possession of Bachelor’s degree from an accredited college/university according to the Council for Higher Education Accreditation (CHEA) in a field related to pharmacology, molecular pharmacology, experimental therapeutics, cancer therapy or drug development or four (4) years relevant experience in lieu of degree.
 Foreign degrees must be evaluated for U.S. equivalency

-- In addition to the education requirements, a minimum of 5 years related experience
+- In addition to the education requirement, a minimum of 5 years related experience

-- Ability to conduct experiment using biochemistry, molecular biology, and other methods (hand-on experience)
+- A background in and the ability to conduct experiments using biochemistry, molecular biology, and other methods (hands-on experience)

 - Ability to obtain and maintain a security clearance